Independent SaaS comparison

 Salesforce

 Winner: Salesforce.
-Salesforce reporting is enterprise-grade.
+Salesforce reporting is deeper when the CRM data model is well designed.

 Which has more integrations?